 Care for children diagnosed with cancer does not end when active treatment has finished.
 Your child’s health care team will continue to check that the Wilms tumor has not come back, manage any side effects, and monitor your child’s overall health.
 This is called follow-up care.
 All children who receive treatment for cancer, including a Wilms tumor, should have life-long, follow-up care.

 Your child’s follow-up care may include regular physical examinations, medical tests, or both.
 Doctors want to keep track of your child’s recovery in the months and years ahead.
-Follow-up care for a Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as CT scans, ultrasounds, and x-rays.
+Follow-up care for a Wilms tumor includes regular visits to the doctor for physical examinations, blood and urine tests, and imaging tests, such as computed tomography (CT) scans, ultrasounds, and x-rays.
 At first, these visits and tests will be frequent, such as every 3 months.
 The time between checkups will increase until 5 years after treatment, when your child will start to be scheduled for a follow-up visit once a year.

 Watching for recurrence

 One goal of follow-up care is to check for a recurrence, which means that the cancer has come back.
 Cancer recurs because small areas of cancer cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.
 A recurrence of a Wilms tumor is unlikely, but if it does happen, it is generally within the first 2 years after treatment ends.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 The doctor will ask specific questions about your child’s health.
 Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and stage of tumor first diagnosed and the types of treatment given.

 Managing long-term and late side effects of childhood cancer